 An overview of the basic grammatical structure of the French language, with particular attention to areas which cause the greatest difficulty to Anglophones learning French.
 Major variations in French syntax according to pragmatic, social and regional criteria, with special attention to Quebec and Acadie.
 This course is taught in French.
-Note: Students who have received credit for FREN/LING 3383 or FRE/LIN 383 may not take this course for credit.
+Note: Students who have received credit for FREN/LING 3383 may not take this course for credit.
 (Also listed as FREN 3372)